databubs/BellaBeat_Case/README.md

 # Act

-Looking at our plots we can tell that not many participants are as active as others
+Looking at our plots we can tell that not many participants are as active as others and I have a few suggestions!

+1. Develop an alarm feature that alerts user when they should start their excercise based on a specific time

+2. Implement a social group where you can compete with others depending on their postal code for a giftcard certificate

+3. A safetey feature where if you fall or get injured there should be a button to contact near by authorities